reemsh2000/reemsh2000/README.md

 <br/>
 I graduated from Al-Azhar University with a degree in Computer Systems Engineering.
 <br/>
-I am a Code Academy graduated student  from [Gaza Sky Geeks](https://github.com/gazaskygeeks)
+I am a Code Academy graduate student  from [Gaza Sky Geeks](https://github.com/gazaskygeeks)
 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🌱 &nbsp; Working as a Front end developer using Angular.
+  - 🌱 &nbsp; Working as a front-end developer using Angular.
   - 🎓 &nbsp; A Computer Systems Engineer.
   - 🤔 &nbsp; Exploring new technologies and developing websites.